Dengue Outbreaks

 Dengue Virus in Pregnant Women

 The CDC confirms that a pregnant woman already infected with Dengue can pass the virus to her child during pregnancy, and there has been one documented report of Dengue spread through breast milk.
-A study published in the American Economic Journal: Applied Economics in April 2024 confirmed robust evidence for the negative effect of dengue infections on birth weight and documented increases in children's hospitalizations and medical expenditures for up to three years after birth.
+A study published in the American Economic Journal: Applied Economics in April 2024 confirmed robust evidence for the adverse effect of dengue infections on birth weight and documented increases in children's hospitalizations and medical expenditures for up to three years after birth.

 Dengue and Zika Virus